UncleSocks/win-netstat-ioc-address-checker/README.md

-# Windows NetStat IOC Address Checker
+# Windows Netstat IOC Address Checker
-A basic IP address indicator of compromise (IOC) checker, written in Python 3, that compares the foreign address in Windows NetStat with a list of blacklisted IP addresses.
+A basic IP address indicator of compromise (IOC) checker, written in Python 3, that compares the foreign address in Windows Netstat with a list of blacklisted IP addresses.

 **How to Use**